How do I adjust my professional spay gun?

 Fan too thick in the center: this is the reverse of the above defect : the paint output is too high for the selected air pressure : increase the spraying air pressure and reduce the paint output., if the paint is too thick, dilute it.

 Intermittent spray pattern: an air inlet in the paint circuit creates an intermittent pattern when : the paint cup is nearly empty, when the nozzle is not tightened on its seat : clamp it.
-If the problem persists, remove the nozzle and clean it.
+If the problem persists, remove the nozzle and do a careful cleaning.
 Check that the seat and the cone are not damaged, remove the nozzle and clamp it.
 Check that : the cup cover air hole is not blocked and the paint is homogeneous and fluid enough (use the viscosity cup).
 Check that the ‘pressure’ gun is not used with a ‘suction’ cup.

 We advise you to consider watching our How to videos to become comfortable with the spray techniques that produce the best quality finish for your pro jobs.
 Of course, specific requirements may be considered if you use HVLP paint sprayers (less than 10 psi at the aircap), airless high pressure paint sprayer, Airmix pressure guns or electric paint spray gun models (wagner or graco painting solutions kits for outdoor application jobs for example)